✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 All STBDs made prior to the issue of this direction will continue to be governed by their existing terms and conditions.
 The rate of interest on such deposits will be decided by the Central Government and notified by the Reserve Bank of India from time to time.

-The designated banks shall take steps to enter into agreement with a sufficient number of CPTCs (collection and purity testing centres), which are certified by the Bureau of Indian Standards and the government.
+The designated banks shall take steps to enter into an agreement with a sufficient number of CPTCs (collection and purity testing centres), which are certified by the Bureau of Indian Standards and the government.

 Disclaimer: The guidelines stated above refer to the RBI circular RBI/2015-16/211 on ‘Gold Monetization Scheme, 2015.’

-Gold schemes introduced by the Government of India, such as the Sovereign Gold Bond (SGB), Indian Gold Coin (IGC) and Gold Monetisation Scheme (GMS), are significant investment initiatives you can consider.
+Gold schemes introduced by the Government of India are significant investment initiatives you can consider.
 Remember, like any financial decision, this investment arena demands adequate research and proper attention.
-So, it is important to assess the details and scheme guidelines thoroughly to make a smart investment decision that can help you maximise your investment in gold schemes.

 Read More